 What’s in the AKG K7XX box?

 AKG’s Limited Edition headphones arrive in a huge box without much in the way of extras.
-Inside, you’ll find the headphones, a detachable XLR to minijack cable and a 1/8-inch to 1/4-inch jack adapter—and that’s it.
+Inside, you’ll find the headphones, a detachable XLR to minijack cable, and a 1/4-inch jack adapter—and that’s it.
 The headphones themselves are similarly uncomplicated, with no buttons, dials, or controls of any kind.
 The message from AKG is clear: put these on, sit back, and listen.

 The K7XXs are open-back reference headphones, meaning they’re predominantly aimed at those producing music or critical listening rather than the mass market.
 The open-back nature allows for an experience close to what studio monitor speakers offer, providing the sensation of a wide stereo picture that you’re always in the center of—but with virtually zero isolation.

-Sure, you can still use these to listen to music purely for enjoyment (and, spoiler alert, I will later recommend that wholeheartedly) but they’re designed for a natural, uncolored sound rather than being specifically tweaked to boost, heighten and otherwise manipulate the audio for more vibrancy.
+Sure, you can still use these to listen to music purely for enjoyment (spoiler alert, I will later recommend that wholeheartedly) but they’re designed for a natural, uncolored sound rather than being specifically tweaked to boost, heighten and otherwise manipulate the audio for more vibrancy.

 The K7XXs offer little in the way of visual charm.
 Once you get past the fact they have red highlights—where many other reference monitors are simply black, gray or silver—you’ll realize that this is just about where the aesthetic appeal ends.
 They’re built from quite plain pieces of large plastic, with a couple of brushed plastic sections and a leather head strap.